naveedn/naveed-website/content/posts/2020-03-10-a-sane-and-fair-interviewing-process-for-senior-software-engineers.md

 ### How to grade this kind of programming project

 How do we determine what is a fair, but rigorous question to implement in 3 hours?
 Make sure all your mid-level and senior engineers can implement Phase 1 in the three hour time period.
-While this question looks deceptively simple, there are a bunch of gotchas to work through, and doing the setup + project + tests + documentation is already pretty tough.
-If everyone on the team can't do Phase I in 3 hours, then your question is too hard.
+While the question above looks simple, there are a bunch of gotchas to work through, and doing the setup + project + tests + documentation is already pretty tough.
+If **everyone** on the team can't get reasonably close to passing Phase I in 3 hours, then your question is too hard.
 Phase 1 should encapsulate an entire functioning project, where Phase 2 and beyond test refactoring, design, or other aspects of software engineering like deployment and infrastructure.
-Phase 1 is the meat of what is being evaluated, where Phase 2 and beyond are supplementary.
+Phase 1 is the meat of what is being evaluated, where Phase 2 onwards are supplementary.

 In one of the instances where I was given this kind of interview, I was only able to barely solve Phase 1 before my time was up.
 I thought I had failed it.
 During my one hour review with the interviewers, they had me implement the logic for phase 2 in front of them.
 Again, I thought I did poorly.
 At the end of the day, the recruiter told me that I did *really* well on the project.
 I found it so refreshing to be evaluated by the relative value of each phase.
-It wasn't a race to implement all the features -- but to pick and choose how to best solve the problem, how to structure your code in a way that would allow you to iterate, but overall, deliver the most important thing to your customer (phase 1 - a complete, demo-able software implementation).
+It wasn't a race to implement all the features -- but to pick and choose how to best solve the problem, how to structure your code in a way that would allow you to iterate, but overall, deliver the most important thing to your customer (a complete, demo-able software implementation).

 ## How this type of interview addresses the needs of both parties